Well-being activities to practice during confinement.

 Everything is decided before 6 years old by Fitzhugh Dodson

 Why is my son still not walking?
-What toys to choose for him?
+What toys should I choose for him?
 Can I teach him to read?
-We don't automatically have the wisdom and the efficiency necessary for the art of parenting.
-It is a profession that is learned “on the job”.
-However, to avoid making mistakes, it is useful to know well the path that all children follow until their complete development.
-For Doctor Dodson, "everything" is decided before the age of six.
-It is therefore important to help the child without coercing or forcing him to make the best use of his abilities and his personality.
-In this guide, he shares his experience as a parent and psychologist with great warmth and tenderness.
+We do not automatically possess the wisdom and efficiency necessary for the art of parenting.
+It’s a job that is learned “on the job”.
+However, to avoid making mistakes, it is useful to know the path that all children take until they reach their full development.
+For Doctor Dodson, “everything” happens before the age of six.
+It is therefore important to help the child without constraining or forcing him to make the best use of his skills and personality.
+In this guide, he shares with us with great warmth and tenderness his experience as a parent and psychologist.

 4. Listen to podcasts

-Podcasts — audio programs you listen to through your phone — are one of the best ways to educate yourself in your spare time.
-With topics ranging from comedy to history to fictional drama, there's something for everyone.
-You will be amazed at how quickly time flies when listening to a compelling story.
+Podcasts — audio programs that you listen to through your phone — are one of the best ways to cultivate yourself in your free time.
+With topics ranging from comedy to history to fictional drama, there is something for everyone.
+You'll be amazed at how quickly time passes when you listen to a fascinating story.

-- “In your best shape” by Lisa Salis who is a nutritionist and reflexologist.
+- “At your best” by Lisa Salis who is a nutritionist and reflexologist.

-She shares her best nutrition advice with simplicity and good humor.
-Her podcast simplifies and makes nutrition interesting, even for the most novice or the laziest in the kitchen.
-She takes care of dissecting the true from the false, always explaining in a simple way and sharing her best advice with you.
-His goal: to teach you to listen to your body and push you to take control of your health!
+She shares her best nutrition advice with us simply and with good humor.
+His podcast makes nutrition simple and interesting, even for the most novice or lazy cook.
+She takes care of dissecting the truth from the false, always explaining in a simple way and sharing her best advice with you.
+Its goal: to teach you to listen to your body and encourage you to take control of your health!

 -